-Especially when soaking poultry (chicken breast, chicken thighs, turkey breast, turkey thighs, whole chicken and turkey ), you will be surprised how it will be tender and moist.
+Especially when soaking poultry (chicken breast, chicken thighs, turkey breast, turkey thighs, whole chicken, and turkey ), you will be surprised how it will be tender and moist.

 It’s like…you don’t need Sous vide cooker anymore!

-Only once, I cook a whole duck after soaking it in the solution, I didn’t get much result like other meat.
+Only once, when I cook a whole duck after soaking it in the solution, I didn’t get much result like other meat.
 I am going to try it again soon though.

 Any cut pork also goes well with the baking powder brine.

 Also, you may want to reduce brining time if you like the “meaty texture” in the meat.

 This means it is not suitable for beef steak.